franciscocasillas/big-bang-burgers/README.md

 # product-landing-page

-This is just a simple design for a product's landing page.
+This is just a mock up for a standard product landing page.

 This page is designed exclusively with HTML, CSS and CSS FlexBox.